Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 This moth can fly during the day or lie on trees or shrubs in wooded areas.
 This moth is classified as a nocturnal insect, so it is generally found at night.

-However, it is likely to be seen more often during daylight hours during warmer weather and cloudy days.
+However, it will likely be seen more often during daylight hours during warmer weather and cloudy days.

 Achemon Sphinx Moths are active fliers, and they typically fly with rapid wing beats before settling on a nearby tree or bush to rest.